rlee34/Sandbox/README.md

 Plinko type game, users have to try to land balls in certain areas while avoiding obstacles

-Focus: SpriteKit, physics, blend modes, radians, CGFloat, NSKeyedUnarchiver Personal Contributions: Fix Y position so balls can only be created at the top of the screen.
+Focus: SpriteKit, physics, blend modes, radians, CGFloat, NSKeyedUnarchiver Personal Contributions:
+- Fix Y position so balls can only be created at the top of the screen.
+- Randomize ball color
+- Only allow 1 ball to be in play at a time